 In my case, my body seemed to simply react to the mistreatment I unknowingly bestowed on it.
-Over 20 years ago, when I healed my RA, I understood: it wasn’t my body that attacked me – I attacked my body by overloading it.
-My immune system responded with inflammation in the affected regions.
-So it was not about any guilt for my illness, but about how I deal with my body.
-And I was able to change how I deal with myself.
+Over 20 years ago, when I healed my RA, I came to the understanding that it wasn’t my body that attacked me – I overloaded my body and my immune system responded with inflammation in the affected regions.
+So it was not about being guilty of being sick, but about the way, I dealt with my body.
+And that way was open to change.

 From the affected people, I often hear: “Rheumatoid arthritis isn’t healable!”